 6. Apply the base of the Christmas with the mixture.
 Set aside and dry.

-7. While drying, paint the star stopper, front and back with the matching glitter color of the Christmas tree.
+7. While drying, paint the front and back of the star stopper, with the matching glitter color of the Christmas tree.

-8. Stick it on top of the styrofoam to dry.
+8. Stick it on the styrofoam to dry.

-9. When the star dries, stick it on top hole of the cone.
+9. When the star is dry, insert it on the hole at the top of the cone.

 The Christmas tree is 9 inches tall, not including the star topper.
 If you want to make a bigger one, you can use a poster board.
 Feel free also to use other colors and alternative supplies.